Child Custody Lawyer Myrtle Beach SC

 There are three types of burglary offenses in South Carolina.
 Burglary First Degree, Burglary Second Degree and Burglary Third Degree.
 First Degree Burglary is the most serious.
 All degrees of burglary are felonies.
 Most people think of burglary as the crime of breaking and entering or housebreaking with the intent to steal.
 While that may be the case, an intent to steal is no longer required.
 One may be charged with burglary if the state alleges an intent to commit a crime within the house or building, which could be an intent to assault or some other type of offense.
 Additionally, most people think of burglary as involving a breaking in or requiring some type of forcible entry, however, the offense does not require a break in, it requires the entering to be without consent or permission.

 Many times when someone is arrested and charged with burglary, the person is charged on multiple warrants with multiple burglaries alleged to have been committed on separate days.
 Typically those are considered separate crimes which cannot be joined together for one trial.
-The significance of that is the prosecutor may have to elect which case to prosecute at trial and choose one case over another based upon the strength of the evidence found during the issuance of warrant searches.
+The significance of that is the prosecutor may have to elect which case to prosecute at trial and choose one case over another based upon the strength of the evidence found during the issuance of search warrant.
+So if you believe you have a warrant elsewhere, there’s a good chance we can help your through our warrant searches.

-Several factors need to be considered depending on the charge or charges, the evidence available, especially the circumstances surrounding the allegations which may define if you’re going to need to contact a bail bondsman.
+Several factors need to be considered depending on the charge or charges, the evidence available, especially the circumstances surrounding the allegations which may define if you’re going to need to contact a bail bondsman for bail bonds.

 The Offense of Burglary in South Carolina